RenderKit/ospray/doc/api.md

 ### Point Light / Sphere Light

 The sphere light (or the special case point light) is a light emitting uniformly in all directions from the surface toward the outside.
 It does not emit any light toward the inside of the sphere.
 It is created by passing the type string "`sphere`" to `ospNewLight`.
+The point light supports `OSP_INTENSITY_QUANTITY_POWER`, `OSP_INTENSITY_QUANTITY_INTENSITY` (default) and `OSP_INTENSITY_QUANTITY_RADIANCE` as `intensityQuantity` parameter value.
 In addition to the [general parameters](#lights) understood by all lights the sphere light supports the following special parameters:

   Type      Name      Description
   --------- --------- -----------------------------------------------